A New Approximation Technique for Resource-Allocation Problems: Designing Overlay Multicast Networks For Streaming

 Our main contribution is an improvement of the second-stage rounding through the use of repeated \textbf{RandMove} and by judicious choices of constraints to drop.
-Let us call the linear program that remains just at the end of first stage \textbf{LP-Color2}.
-More precisely, we show:
+Let us call the linear program that remains just at the end of first stage \textbf{LP-Color2}: